Cost contingency: Methods to estimate contingency

 While all are valid methods, the method chosen should be consistent with the first principles of risk management in that the method must start with risk identification, and only then are the probable cost of those risks quantified.
 In best practice, the quantification will be probabilistic in nature (Monte-Carlo is a common method used for quantification).

 Typically, the method results in a distribution of possible cost outcomes for the project, product, or other investment.
 From this distribution, a cost value can be selected that has the desired probability of having a cost underrun or cost overrun.
 Usually a value is selected with equal chance of over or underrunning.
 The difference between the cost estimate without contingency, and the selected cost from the distribution is contingency.
 For more information, AACE International has catalogued many professional papers on this complex topic.

+Control account

 Contingency is included in budgets as a control account.
 As risks occur on a project, and money is needed to pay for them, the contingency can be transferred to the appropriate accounts that need it.
 The transfer and its reason is recorded.
 In risk management, risks are continually reassessed during the course of a project, as are the needs for cost contingency.